Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics

-An additional set of large scale benchmarks is shown in Figure \ref{fig:benchmarks_large}.
+An additional set of large-scale benchmarks is shown in Figure \ref{fig:benchmarks_large}.
 This time, due to the long running times involved, we only performed a single measurement for every data point (rather than taking the best out of 3 runs) and used a fixed threshold for all sample sizes, chosen to be the $\alpha$-level threshold for $n=100,000$ with $\alpha=5\%$.
 This figure does not show benchmarks for {\bf KS (2001)} due to its excessive running time for large sample sizes.
-The relative difference between the boundary-crossing probabilities computed using {\bf MN (2017)} and {\bf New} is small throughout the tested range, with a maximum value of $10^{-9}$ for the sample size $n=700,000$.
-See Appendix \ref{sec:implementation} for additional details on our implementation and benchmarks.
+In the bottom panel, we show the relative difference between the boundary-crossing probabilities computed using {\bf MN (2017)} and {\bf New}.
+This relative error is small throughout the tested range.
+See \ref{sec:implementation} for additional details on our implementation and benchmarks.